widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

 * **Extract row/column as dataframe**
   * Use two arguments, as for matrices
-  * Returns a dataframe if elements are mixed types
+  * Returns a dataframe for each row, if elements are mixed types
-  * To get a column dataframe, use `drop=False` argument

 ```
 > gapminder[1:3,]